 — Playback (@WatchPlayback) January 12, 2025

-He used the 2000 MVP voting list to highlight the top 10 players from that season.
-Interestingly, the list placed Kobe 12th, confirming that he was among the top 15 players, or at least was considered to be by many voters.
+Arenas used the 2000 MVP voting list to highlight the top 10 players from that season.
+Interestingly, the list placed Kobe 12th, confirming that he was among the top 15 players.
+Or at least was considered to be by many voters.

-Moreover, Kobe capped off the season with an All-NBA Second Team selection.
-This further suggests that the Los Angeles Lakers star was undeniably among the league’s best players.
+Kobe capped off the season with an All-NBA Second Team selection.
+This further suggests that the Los Angeles Lakers star was among the league’s best players.

-Kobe averaged 22.5 points, 6.3 rebounds and 4.9 assists in 66 games in 1999-00, which might not make the cut for Top 15 right now in the league.
+Kobe averaged 22.5 points, 6.3 rebounds and 4.9 assists in 66 games in 1999-00, which might not make the cut for the top 15 right now in the league.
 But the NBA was not as scorer-friendly at the time as it is right now.
+And Kobe was fine-tuning his game as well.

 Bryant consistently worked hard to become a better player